artinkavousi/Hydra/README.md

 ❌ Diversion is prohibited.（Incorporate all of the code into the project, etc.）<br>
 ✅ You can look at the application and reproduce the representation.<br>
 ✅ You can use parts of the code.

+# Reference Folder Notice

+The `/ref` directory contains reference projects and legacy code for inspiration or comparison only.
+It is **not** part of the main Vite/React application, is not built or served by Vite, and has no effect on the main app.
+You may open the HTML files in `/ref` directly in your browser if you wish to view them.